Jonathan Richman: Jonathan Richman and the Modern Lovers

 The album Jonathan Richman and the Modern Lovers was released in May 1976, three months before the older The Modern Lovers sessions were finally released.
 Drummer David Robinson left the group soon thereafter, due to frustration with Richman's quest for lower volume levels, and joined with Ric Ocasek in forming the band the Cars.

 After several months as a trio, Richman found a new drummer, D. Sharpe, an avant-garde jazz player on the Boston scene, who later went on to become a member of pianist Carla Bley's band.

-Rock and Roll with the Modern Lovers was released in 1977 and, just as this record began to climb the charts in Europe, Keranen left the group to attend college.
+Rock 'n' Roll with the Modern Lovers was released in 1977 and, just as this record began to climb the charts in Europe, Keranen left the group to attend college.
 A subsequent live album, Modern Lovers Live, was released in 1978, with Asa Brebner on bass.

 In the United Kingdom, Richman was recognised as a progenitor of the punk rock scene, and several of his singles became hits.
 "Roadrunner" reached number 11 in the UK Singles Chart, and its follow-up, the instrumental "Egyptian Reggae", made number 5 in late 1977.
-"Egyptian Reggae" was a version of Jamaican musician Earl Zero's reggae song "None Shall Escape the Judgment"; Zero was credited as co-writer on Richman's later versions of the track.
+"Egyptian Reggae" was a version of Jamaican musician Earl Zero's reggae song None Shall Escape the Judgement; Zero was credited as co-writer on Richman's later versions of the track.

 Back in Your Life was released in 1979 under the "Jonathan Richman and the Modern Lovers" moniker, but only about half the disc featured a backup band.
 The balance of the album was Richman playing solo.
 Following this version of The Modern Lovers' final breakup, Richman went on sabbatical for a few years, staying in Appleton, Maine, and playing at local bars in Belfast, Maine.